-Loads a type 1 or 2 DLS Bank, where filename is the name of an existing DLS bank file, and portname is the name of the port that will use this bank.
+On Mac, loads a type 1 or 2 DLS Bank, where filename is the name of an existing DLS bank file, and portname is the name of the port that will use this bank.
 If portname is omitted, all DLS ports will use the bank.
-On Mac OS X, the folder /Library/Audio/Sounds/Banks is added to the search path when looking for a DLS bank file.
+The folder /Library/Audio/Sounds/Banks is added to the search path when looking for a DLS bank file.

 ;#SM driver loadbank 0<portname>

 On Mac, loads the DLS default GM Bank.

 On Mac, turns reverb on or off.
 By default reverb is off in augraph.